Lossfunk/indiaml-tracker/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=lossfunk/indiaml-tracker&type=Date)](https://www.star-history.com/#lossfunk/indiaml-tracker&Date)

-## FAQ
+##

 ### What is "Indian Research"
 - How we define that is "at least one author must be affiliated with an indian organization at the time of publication of the paper"
-- There are two filters "First author Indian" and "Majory Authors Indian", this will update appropriate filters.
+- There are two filters "First author Indian" and "Majority Authors Indian", the first author typically is the one doing the significant portion of work.
+And Majority is just based on whether >50% authors are from india or not.

 ## 📜 License